Experience the elegance and excitement of an adventure with Above & Beyond Ballooning. Hot air balloon rides are offered in NJ, NYC & PA.

 Where do we fly?

-In New Jersey, we fly in the Clinton, NJ area.
-Our base of operations is our private Balloonport at the Hunterdon Hills Playhouse, easily accessible just seconds off of Route 78 at Exit 11.
-Clinton is approximately 60 minutes West of New York City and is the closest balloon flying area to NYC.
+In New Jersey, we fly in the Readington, NJ area.
+Our main launch site is Solberg Airport, easily accessible just minutes off of Routes 78, 22 and 202.
+Readington is approximately 50 minutes West of New York City and is the closest balloon flying area to NYC and Long Island.
 Our flights often take us over the beautiful landscape of Hunterdon County, Warren County and Somerset County.
-To schedule a flight in New Jersey, call us at 908-713-6123.
+To schedule a hot air balloon flight in New Jersey, reserve online here.

 In Eastern Pennsylvania, we fly primarily from a hot air ballooning facility located near the intersection of Routes 100 and 401 in Chester Springs, PA.
 This launch site is easily accessible and approximately four miles North of the PA Turnpike at Exit 312 (Downingtown).
 It's a 45-minute drive from Philadelphia to this launch site.
 We'll see Chester County, Montgomery County, Berks County and sometimes Lancaster County from the air.
-To schedule a flight in Pennsylvania, call us at 908-208-1869.
+To schedule a hot air balloon flight in Pennsylvania, reserve online here.

-Visit the Directions page for driving directions and maps to our three main launch sites.
+Visit the Directions page for driving directions and maps to our launch sites.

 Special Events & Group Flights

-For occasions such as company picnics, workshops and other functions, we specialize in large group flight excursions.
-We can easily handle parties of 60 or more with multiple balloons.
-Large groups will be divided into groups of 2 to 6 passengers per balloon, with some of our larger balloons capable of carrying up to 10 at a time in our comfortable luxury baskets.
-Group discount rates apply for six or more passengers at one time.
+For occasions such as company picnics, workshops, team-building experiences, family gatherings, weddings and other functions, we specialize in large group flight excursions.
+We can easily handle parties of 30 or more with multiple balloons.
+Large groups will be divided into groups of 2 to 6 passengers per balloon, with our largest balloons capable of carrying up to 12 at a time in luxurious, comfortably-padded baskets.
+Group discount rates apply for four or more passengers at one time.
+Be sure to plan ahead at least a few weeks for group flights, although we'll always try to accommodate last-minute bookings.

 Amazing, unique and extraordinary Adventure Flight Packages are available for a premium.
 Check out our one-of-a-kind ballooning expeditions close to home.
 We are the only hot air balloon company currently offering balloon flights over NYC.